rafaqz/Rasters.jl/docs/src/index.md

 ### Index modes

 These specify properties of the index associated with e.g. the X and Y dimension.
-GeoData.jl additional modes to handle dimensions with projections with `Projected`, and where the projection is mapped to another projection like `EPSG(4326)` in `Mapped`, to handle e.g. NetCDF dimensions.
+GeoData.jl defines additional modes to handle dimensions with projections with `Projected`, and where the projection is mapped to another projection like `EPSG(4326)` in `Mapped`, to handle e.g. NetCDF dimensions.

 ```@docs
 GeoData.AbstractProjected